oscimp/gr-satre/one_way_analysis/README.md

 # TODO

 * convergence problem after 1st iteration must be solved
-* at the moment only ranging information is used while it is desirable to use all communication combinations between all satellites
+* at the moment only ranging information is used while it is desirable to use all communication combinations between all grond stations (X,99,Y)
 * add ionosphere behaviour at 14 GHz uplink/11 GHz downlink